reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 We can also take benefit of `findAll` functions overloaded with `Pageable` and `Sort` in case we are expecting a large number of records in the result or want records in sorted order.

-Specification interface also has some public static helper methods - `and`, `or`, `where` - that allows us to combine multiple specifications.
-Also, a `not` method which allows us to do negation of a specification.
+`Specification` interface also has some public static helper methods - `and`, `or`, `where` - that allows us to combine multiple specifications.
+Also, a `not` method which allows us to do negation of a `Specification`.

 Let's look at an example: